ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >         operation.
 >     4. Perform the `DW_OP_piece_end` operation.

-In Section 7.7.1 Operation Expressions of [Allow location description on the DWARF evaluation stack], add the following rows to Table 7.9 "DWARF Operation Encodings":
+In Section 7.7.1 Operation Expressions of, add the following rows to Table 7.9 "DWARF Operation Encodings":

+### FIXME: Adding a chapter 3 will probably bump chapter 7 to
+    8. Adjust as necessary.

 > Table 7.9: DWARF Operation Encodings
 >